michelfernandez/cove/site/content/english/pricing.md

     period=signature
     small="up to a maximum of CHF 30.-, plus signatures from external parties*." feature="2 signatures/ month free of charge"
-    feature-small="*If you invite other people to sign, an additional amount of CHF 2.00 to 2.50 per signature is added." cta-label="Get started"
+    feature-small="*If you invite other people to sign, an additional CHF 2.00 to 2.50 per signature is added." cta-label="Get started"
     cta-href="https://my.skribble.com/signup/"
     cta-target=""